gobitfly/etherchain-light/README.md

 While there are several excellent Ethereum blockchain explorers available (etherscan, ether.camp and etherchain) they operate on a fixed subset of Ethereum networks, usually the mainnet and testnet.
 Currently there are no network agnostic blockchain explorers available.
 If you want to develop Dapps on a private testnet or would like to launch a private / consortium network, Etherchain Light will allow you to quickly explore such chains.

 A demo instance connected to the Kovan Ethereum testnet is available at [light.etherchain.org](http://light.etherchain.org).
 An example of a verified contract source can be found at [0x0cf37d2d45427a1380db12c9b352d6f083143817](https://light.etherchain.org/account/0x0cf37d2d45427a1380db12c9b352d6f083143817).
+An example of a transaction where the corresponding Solidity function name and parameters have been identified can be found at [0x82da63f3d998415b748111e6f1d11051167fb995fdca990acd3cfd5a8b397c20](https://light.etherchain.org/tx/0x82da63f3d998415b748111e6f1d11051167fb995fdca990acd3cfd5a8b397c20)

 ## Current Features
 * Browse blocks, transactions, accounts and contracts
 * View pending transactions
 * Display contract internal calls (call, create, suicide)
 * Upload & verify contract sources
+* Show Solidity function calls & parameters (for contracts with available source code)
 * Display the current state of verified contracts
 * Named accounts
 * Advanced transaction tracing (VM Traces & State Diff)